Lucas-Erkana/To_Do_List/README.md

 In order to run this project you need:

-- A working browser application (Google chrome, Mozilla Fire fox, Microsoft edge ...)
+-A working browser application (Google chrome, Mozilla Fire fox, Microsoft edge ...)

 -VSCode or any other equivalent code editor